-3.3 What are the key content requirements for marketing materials, whether due to legal requirements or customary practice?
+3.2 What are the key content requirements for marketing materials, whether due to legal requirements or customary practice?

 For retail investors, the new legislation of Packaged Retail Investment Products ("PRIIPS") came into force in January 2018.
-SGIIC currently providing the Key Investment Information Document ("KIID") is exempt to apply the new PRIIPS regime until 2022, following the vote to postpone the PRIIPS application to UCIT funds issued by the Committee on Economic and Monetary Affairs ("ECON") of the European Parliament (although an indepth review of PRIIPS regime is expected by European industry funds in the short term).
+SGIICs currently providing Key Investment Information Document ("KIID") are exempt from applying the new PRIIPS regime until 2022, following the vote to postpone the PRIIPS application to UCIT funds issued by the Committee on Economic and Monetary Affairs ("ECON") of the European Parliament (although an in-depth review of PRIIPS regime is expected by European industry funds in the short term).
+Moreover, on 3 February 2021, EIOPA (the European Insurance and Occupational Pensions Authority) accepted the new PRIIPs RTS, enabling the introduction of PRIIP KIDs by the end of the year.
 The fund shall not carry out their activities until the current KIID and information brochure is registered in the relevant CNMV's administrative register.

 The KIID shall include information containing the essential characteristics of the fund.
-The works "key investor information" shall appear prominently at the top of the first page of the document in Spanish or another language that accepts the CNMV.
+The words "key investor information" shall appear prominently at the top of the first page of the document in Spanish or another language that accepts the CNMV.
 Specifically, information shall include the following data: (i) identification of the AIF; (ii) a brief description of its investment objectives and investment policy; (iii) a presentation of the historical returns or, where appropriate, profitability scenarios; (iv) costs and associated expenses; and (v) risk/reward investment, with appropriate guidance and warnings in relation to the risks associated with investments in the Council of Institutional ("CII") considered warnings profile.